thehackerwithin/ucla/index.md

 ## What:

-A weekly meeting of researchers who are always learning new tips and tricks to make their computational work flow more smoothly.
+A regular meeting of researchers who are always learning new tips and tricks to make their computational work flow more smoothly.
 In these friendly sessions, peers at all levels of experience share topics useful in our scientific software development workflows.